What do you want to learn?

-“I always wanted a truly global fulfillment partner — I had been trying to find this solution for years.
-ShipBob has multiple fulfillment centers in the US, one in Canada, one in the EU, and one in the UK, and all locations filter back into one centralized warehouse management system.
+“I always wanted a truly global fulfilment partner — I had been trying to find this solution for years.
+ShipBob has multiple fulfilment centres in the US, one in Canada, one in the EU, and one in the UK, and all locations filter back into one centralised warehouse management system.
 By distributing our inventory across these countries and regions, all of our customers are able to get their orders much faster while paying reasonable domestic shipping rates.”

 Wes Brown, Head of Operations at Black Claw LLC

 With a pair of their sunglasses on every continent, international shipping was a must for Ombraz.
-ShipBob’s global network of fulfillment centers enabled them to expand their geographic footprint while also reducing taxes, tariffs, and other barriers to purchase.
+ShipBob’s global network of fulfilment centres enabled them to expand their geographic footprint while also reducing taxes, tariffs, and other barriers to purchase.

 “We want everyone to get their Ombraz in a few days or less with no duties at delivery.
 Our goal is to remove the barriers to purchase.
 Now, a customer can get their package without spending an extra 25 euros or Canadian dollars on duties and taxes after purchasing a pair of sunglasses.
 Although we’re just starting out in Europe and Canada, there is still a lot to learn, but ShipBob has helped us extensively throughout the process and we look forward to accelerating our growth outside of North America.”